Luchi1324/lmattoli/journals/journalExam2.md

 # Applicative Functors
 ## Basics
-*Applicative functors* are an extension of functors.
+*Applicative functors* are an extension of functors, allowing functions that take multiple arguments to be applied to a Functor-wrapped value.
 This allows for functions that are themselves in a context to be applied to values in a context.
 Where functors apply normal functions to wrapped values, applicative ones apply wrapped functions to wrapped values.
 The term *apply* refers to the ability to apply wrapped functions to wrapped values.
 ```
 -- Using fmap and then the apply operator
 fmap (*2) [1,2,3] = [2,4,6]